Morgan Stanley profit crushes estimates on trading strength

 Its return on tangible common equity (ROTCE), a measure of how well a bank uses shareholder money to produce profits, came in at 15%, in line with the target Gorman had set out earlier this year.

-“Big investment banks are the easiest financial stocks to own because they have comparatively small loan portfolios (which are the biggest risk) but have upside earnings leverage to the currently active capital markets.
-Like GS yesterday, today’s MS print proves out that thesis,” said Oppenheimer analyst Chris Kotowski.

-In contrast to Morgan Stanley and Goldman Sachs, which posted its best results in a decade, Main Street banks like Citigroup and Bank of America struggled due to historically low interest rates, provisions to cover bad loans and lower consumer spending.
+In contrast to Morgan Stanley and Goldman Sachs, other big banks like JPMorgan Chase & Co JPM.N, Citigroup C.N, Bank of America BAC.N and Wells Fargo & Co WFC.N are more exposed to weak activity in the real economy, plus historically low interest rates.
+They have collectively set aside tens of billions of dollars' worth of provisions this year to cover bad loans.

-Even so, most large banks beat profit estimates this quarter, thanks largely due to their trading arms and partly due to muted Street expectations.
+Even so, most large banks beat profit estimates this quarter, partly due to muted expectations.

 ANOTHER STRONG QUARTER

-Revenue from Morgan Stanley’s institutional securities division, which is the bank’s largest breadwinner and houses its investment banking and trading businesses, rose 21% to $6.06 billion.
+Revenue from Morgan Stanley’s institutional securities division, which is houses its investment banking and trading businesses, rose 21% to $6.1 billion.

-Equities underwriting revenue more than doubled to $874 million due to handsome fees from a number of high-profile initial public offerings such as Snowflake Inc, Royalty Pharma, KE Holdings Inc and Warner Music.

 But revenue from underwriting bonds dropped from last year due to declines in loan issuances and muted dealmaking activity.